cbrownstein-lambda/lambda-docs-mkdocs/docs/education/large-language-models/kubeai-hermes-3.md

 1. Install the
    [NVIDIA GPU Operator :octicons-link-external-16:](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/index.html){target="_blank"}
    so your Kubernetes cluster can use your instance's GPUs.
-1. Deploy KubeAI in your Kubernetes cluster to serve NousResearch's Hermes 3 model.
+1. Deploy KubeAI in your Kubernetes cluster to serve Nous Research's Hermes 3 model.
 1. Set up an Ingress in your Kubernetes cluster so you can access the web UI.
 1. Interact with the Hermes 3 model using the web UI.